Few-mode squeezing in type-I parametric downconversion by complete group velocity matching

-Dispersion engineering is a well developed technique for type-II PDC, where the two photons, signal and idler, created from one pump photon have orthogonal polarizations \cite{Ansari18}.
-In the regimes of asymmetric GVM (aGVM) or symmetric GVM (sGVM) a spectrally single mode generation can be reached.
-However, in both these techniques the signal and idler photons travel at different group velocities in the crystal and experience different group velocity dispersion.
+Dispersion engineering is a well-developed technique for type-II PDC, where the two photons, a signal and an idler, created from one pump photon have orthogonal polarizations \cite{Ansari18}.
+In the regimes of asymmetric GVM (aGVM) or symmetric GVM (sGVM), a spectrally single mode generation can be reached.
+However, in both these techniques, the signal and idler photons travel at different group velocities in the crystal and experience different group velocity dispersion.
 Consequently, they (i) have a temporal walk-off limiting the effective interaction length and thus the degree of squeezing and (ii) require additional experimental efforts to make the photons indistinguishable, as required by many protocols of quantum information, e.g. boson sampling \cite{Zhong21}.
-It is known that even a very low distinguishability of photons has a strong effect on the Gaussian boson sampling \cite{Shchesnovich22}, i.e., there are stringent requirements on the squeezed light sources for the experimental demonstration of quantum computational advantage.
+It is known that even a very low distinguishability of photons has a strong effect on the Gaussian boson sampling \cite{Shchesnovich22}.

 In this Letter, we analyze a possibility of dispersion engineering in type-I or type-0 PDC, where the two generated photons appear in the same spectral mode and are perfectly indistinguishable from their birth.
 In addition, we consider the regime where the pump and both signal photons travel in the crystal at the same group velocity, which we call complete GVM (cGVM).
 In this regime, the temporal walk-off vanishes, which allows one to use long (several centimeters) crystals and obtain unprecedented degrees of squeezing.
 As our analysis shows, a strictly single-mode ($K\approx1$) regime is unreachable for these types of phase matching, however, a case with few modes ($K\approx2-5$) is quite easily reachable with a rather high degree of squeezing in every mode, which is important for such applications as mode-multiplexed quantum networks \cite{Renault23}.